Param-GG/Simulation_particle_on_path/README.md

 # Simulation_particle_on_path

-PROBLEM STATEMENT :  Simulate particle moving along an upside down parabolic path at a particular speed, say v
+PROBLEM STATEMENT :  Simulate trjectory of particle launched in earth gravity at a particular speed = u, and angle = theta, such that
+                     maximum height of trajectory = 45 and horizontal range of motion = 200.
-                     Particle moves along base of parabola at 4 times that speed = 4v.
+                     Particle moves from landing point to launch point immediately upon landing, at 4 times the launch speed = 4u.

 Simulated using matplotlib library of Python3.